 2. Exercise is Another Great Way to Reduce Stress Levels

-Like relaxation techniques, you can use exercise to prevent emotional outbursts and manage stress in the moment.
-Anything goes – a walk to your favorite thinking spot, a spinning class or lifting weights.
+Like relaxation techniques, you can use exercise to prevent emotional outbursts and manage stress at the moment.
+Anything goes – a walk to your favorite thinking spot, a spinning class, or lifting weights.

 3. Alter Your Attitude